 We can retrain our inner critic to be a helpful employee.
 It’s a vital first step toward disrupting familiar patterns of behavior that we wish to change.

+What sorts of messages has your critic has been using to beat up on you?
+What kind of things trigger you beating up on yourself?
+What kind of things trigger your need to protect yourself from negative emotions?
 What messages would you like to internalize?
 Make a list of these messages for your helpful employee, and read it often!

 If you want to learn more about the process to move from mindless eating to conscious choice, book a 20 minute conversation AT THIS LINK.
 I would love to chat with you to find out if partnering with me can help you overcome what’s holding you back, and start creating the changes you desire!